Manual Installation

 Prerequisite #

-Before installing Pipelines As Code, please verify tektoncd/pipeline is installed.
-You can install the latest released version using the following command
+Before installing Pipelines-as-Code, please verify that tektoncd/pipeline is installed.
+You can install the latest released version using the following command:

 kubectl apply --filename https://storage.googleapis.com/tekton-releases/pipeline/latest/release.yaml

-If you are not installing the most recent version, ensure that you have Tekton Pipeline installed and running at a version that is higher than v0.44.0.
+If you are not installing the most recent version, ensure that you have Tekton Pipeline installed and running at a version higher than v0.44.0.

 If you want to do a manual installation of the stable release of Pipelines-as-Code on your OpenShift cluster you can apply the template with kubectl :